scythe-suite/scythe/USAGE.md

     scythe view myexam

 You can run these steps as many times as you want during the exam.
+The `test` subcommand support two options:

+* `-c` to force a cleanup of previously compiled and executed tests,

+* `-r <UIDS_FILE>.tsv` to restrict the evaluation to a subset of UIDs (the given file must have the same tab-separated format of the UIDs file used to Prepare the exam configuration).